-I came across a cake recipe a few weeks ago that looked so simple I was a little skeptical.
+I came across this cake recipe in our local newspaper a few weeks ago.
+I saved it and hoped to give it a try.
+The recipe looked so simple but I was a little skeptical.
 Well, today was the day I was looking for a snack and there was nothing in the cabinet.
-I definitely was not getting in the car again so I decided to try this cake recipe.
+I definitely was not getting in the car again to make another supermarket run so I decided to try this cake recipe.

 The cake recipe was named after a friend of the person writing the article and was described as a simple breakfast cake.
 Simple it was, and definitely easy and I was pleasantly surprised how tender the cake turned out.